hyosung11/Launch-School/Courses/journal.md

 10:31 Just finished study session with Laurent and got through Lesson 1 Quiz 1 and most of Lesson 2 Quiz 1.
 Meeting with Michael at 11:00, so will take a break now.

 12:00 After study session with Michael that helped me understand how nested function invocations work in a quiz question.

+15:41 Back home after ping pong and getting the kids and I haven't had time to study this afternoon.

+17:31 It feels hard to get back to focus on studying.
+I need to make dinner anyway.
+It feels slow going at the moment.
+I still need to convert two questions from Lesson 2 Quiz 2 to Anki cards.